 McLean Hospital 115 Mill Street Belmont, MA 02478

-“We know the number of people who take prescription opioids and then turn to heroin is on the rise,” said R. Kathryn McHugh, PhD, assistant professor of psychology in the Department of Psychiatry at Harvard Medical School and an associate psychologist with the Division of Alcohol and Drug Abuse at McLean Hospital.
+“We know the number of people who take prescription opioids and then turn to heroin is on the rise,” said R. Kathryn McHugh, PhD, assistant professor of psychology in the Department of Psychiatry at Harvard Medical School and an associate psychologist with the Substance Use Disorders Division at McLean Hospital.
 “Our research asks ‘can we predict which patients will progress to misuse of opioids before it happens?’ and if so, what can we do to prevent that from happening.”

 Dr. McHugh said one factor appears to be a person’s ability to manage his or her own emotions.